1. MyArmyBenefits is provided as a public service by the Army G1.

 4. For site security purposes and to ensure that this service remains available to all users, this government computer system employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.

 5. Except for authorized law enforcement investigations, no other attempts are made to identify individual users or their usage habits.
 Raw data logs are used for no other purposes and are scheduled for regular destruction in accordance with National Archives and Records Administration Guidelines.

 6. Unauthorized attempts to upload information or change information on this service are strictly prohibited and may be punishable under the Computer Fraud and Abuse Act of 1987 and the National Information Infrastructure Protection Act.

-9. MyArmyBenefits protects your information during transmission to our database using 128-bit encryption, using SSL technology.
+8. MyArmyBenefits protects your information during transmission to our information system with 256-bit encryption using TLS cryptographic protocols.

 The return home from combat can often leave servicemembers feeling out of place with the most important people in their lives - their families.

 "In deployment, Soldiers grow accustomed to a new lifestyle and a new 'family' - those buddies that bond together to defend each other," said Maj.
 Ken Williams, 14th Military Police Brigade chaplain.
 "This lifestyle change is prolonged and becomes familiar, i.e., the new normal."